On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

-Recall that in {\bf Examples 2} and {\bf 3} we had identical marginal distributions (namely, $N(0,1)$) for both the classes, but differences in their joint distributions.
-Theorem \ref{thm_ggMADD_ggSAVG} states that if this information from the joint distributions can be captured by appropriately identifying the groups, then the misclassification probability for both classifiers should decrease to $0$ as $d$ (equivalently, $b$) increases, and we already observed this in Figure \ref{plot3_B}.
+Recall that in Examples~\ref{ex2} and \ref{ex3} we have identical marginal distributions (namely, $N(0,1)$) for both the classes, but differences in their joint distributions.
+Theorem \ref{thm_bgMADD_bgSAVG} states that if this information from the joint distributions can be captured by appropriately identifying the groups, then the misclassification probability for both the classifiers should decrease to $0$ as $d$ (equivalently, $b$) increases.
+We have already observed this in Figure \ref{plot3_B}.